+The Company's derivative financial instruments are reported at fair value and were recorded as a component of Other assets on the Company's Consolidated Balance Sheets.
 The Company's interest rate swap agreements are valued using a discounted cash flow analysis based on the terms of the contract and the forward interest rate curve adjusted for the Company's nonperformance risk.
 The Company's interest rate cap positions are valued using models developed by the respective counterparty as well as third party pricing service providers that use as their basis readily observable market parameters (such as forward yield curves and credit default swap data).
-The Company's derivative positions are classified as Level 2.
-As of December 31, 2020, the fair value of the Company's interest rate caps were approximately \$5.4 million below their cost.
-As of December 31, 2020, the Company's interest rate swaps had an aggregate fair value liability of \$5.2 million.
+As of December 31, 2021, the Company held 19 interest rate caps with an aggregate notional value of \$6.3 billion, two interest rate caps with an aggregate notional value of €88.0 million, one interest rate cap with an aggregate notional value of \$256.8 million.
+The resulting unrealized gains and losses associated with the Company's interest rate swaps and interest rate caps are recorded as a component of interest expense in the Company's Consolidated Statements of Operations and Comprehensive Loss.
+During the year ended December 31, 2021, the Company recognized \$22.8 million of net unrealized gains on its interest rate derivatives.